Morse Code Translator

 Features Offered by This Tool:

-• Converts English into Morse code with a single click.
+• Converts English into Morse code as you type.

 Whether you’re sending secret messages, practicing for a class, or exploring Morse code as a hobby, this tool simplifies the process for everyone.